matthewyingtao/portfolio-tokyo/src/pages/blog/post/glipma-devlog-1.md

 pubDate: 2022-02-17T11:00:00.000Z
 lastEdit: 2022-02-17T11:00:00.000Z
 heroImage: /uploads/part1Progress.png
+layout: ../../../layouts/BlogPost.astro
 ---

 ## Introduction

 It's quite common for me to want to save a link or idea for later.
 Common things I want to save are:

-- Images that I want to save for later.
+* Images that I want to save for later.
-- Snippets of code that I frequently use and forget.
+* Snippets of code that I frequently use and forget.
-- Thoughts I have at 11pm at night which I need to write down or else my brain won't let me sleep.
+* Thoughts I have at 11pm at night which I need to write down or else my brain won't let me sleep.
-- Books I want to read at some point.
+* Books I want to read at some point.
-- Awful jokes I think of in the shower.
+* Awful jokes I think of in the shower.

 And many more.
 In the past I've used a private Discord server to store it all, but it hasn't been the ideal solution for a few reasons.